Safety & Pickpockets

 - Never leave valuables in your car.

-- When in restaurants, fastfoods (Mc Donald´s, KFC) in the touristy areas, never lieve your jacket/bag on the back of your chair unattanded.
+– When in restaurants, and fast food (Mc Donald’s, KFC) in the touristy areas, never leave your jacket/bag on the back of your chair unattended.

-- If you are robbed in spite of following these tips, get ready to wait in long lines at the police station and at your embassy.
+– If you are robbed despite following these tips, get ready to wait in long lines at the police station and your embassy.

-- Always go the police station with your pictures – they might be useful.
+– Always go to the police station with your pictures – they might be helpful.

 - You must go to the police station that is nearest the place where you got robbed.

-- Be very patient because this process usually takes a long, long time.
+– Be patient because this process usually takes a long time.